Select Page

 Here is a short bio:

-Joe Roussos is a Pro Futura Scientia Fellow at Stockholm University and a researcher at the Institute for Futures Studies, where he leads the project Expertise in crises.
+Joe Roussos is a Pro Futura Scientia Fellow at Stockholm University where he leads the project Modeling as a Method of Philosophy.
 Joe’s work spans decision theory, social epistemology and philosophy of science.
 His research focuses on the role of experts in policymaking, the management of scientific uncertainty, and modelling as a methodology.
 Joe received his PhD from the London School of Economics, with a thesis titled Policymaking under scientific uncertainty.
 His work has been published in the Australasian Journal of Philosophy, Philosophy of Science, WIREs Climate Change, and Ethical Theory and Moral Practice.

 Highlights